Print

 Instructions

-1. Warm a wok or large frying pan of choice over medium heat and once warm add oil of choice.
+Warm a wok or large frying pan over medium heat.

-2. Add the top part of the can of coconut milk, and stir it into the oil until warmed and bubbly.
+Scoop the thick top part of 1 13.5 ounce can of coconut milk into the pan, and stir it into the oil until warmed, bubbly, and glossy.

-3. Add in the Thai Panang Curry paste, and stir until it starts to smell amazing and is incorporated into the coconut milk.
+Add 2–3 tbsp Thai Panang curry paste, and stir until it starts to smell amazing and is fully incorporated into the coconut milk.

-4. Add the beef, stir it up, and once it’s about halfway cooked, add in the rest of the coconut milk.
+Once the beef is about halfway cooked, add the rest of the 1 13.5 ounce can of coconut milk.

 Notes